 You should not be put off by the outward appearance of the course; the instructor is very knowledgeable.
 He covers every icon, screen, page, panel, feature, function, field, option, tab, menu, setting, picklist, license, template, limit, checkbox, and button in Community Cloud.

-There are well-written practice exams on Salesforce Ben and Focus on Force.
-Both give a healthy insight into the nature and cadence of a real exam.
+There are well-written practice exams on Focus on Force.
+They give a healthy insight into the nature and cadence of a real exam.
 These practice exams are effective when used as a study guide with a developer org open at the same time, so questions can be answered by exploring and experimenting in the developer org.
 Focus on Force exams have added educational value because there are explanations of answers, with charts, diagrams, illustrations, references to Trailhead modules, and links to Salesforce documentation.

 Avoid exam dumps

 Don’t waste your valuable study time on exam dumps!
 I largely agree with a recent Salesforce Ben article about exam dumps that they have limited value.
 The information is typically stale; Salesforce changes often and few sites keep up.
 Look at a few dump sites and it is soon apparent they all hawk the same obsolete questions.
 The questions are out of date, plagiarized, and recycled from professionally maintained sites, notably this one and FoF.